NoahCHuber/noahchuber.github.io/Map.md

 Although this application does not have an interactive UI, the user can still technically interact with the program through the command line.

 ![screenshot](images/CommandLine.png)
 Fig 1.
 Command Line.
+(Demonstrates how the makefile can be used to compile and run the program)

 ![screenshot](images/Makefile.png)
 Fig 2.
 Makefile options.
+(Shows the makefile options that can be used)

 ![screenshot](images/MAP.png)
 Fig 3.
 Actual Testing Data from the program.
+(Data that was recorded when running the program)

 ## 3. Additional Considerations